 In 1981, Amco commenced an ICSID arbitration against the Indonesian Government, alleging, inter alia, that the revocation of its investment license constituted a breach of contract.
-As a threshold matter, the tribunal determined that it was not bound by the decision of the Indonesian courts; were it otherwise, the arbitral process would be meaningless.
-Asked to decide whether the investment license was a contract capable of being breached, the tribunal examined Indonesian law as well as general principles of law drawn from the main legal systems, which constitute a source of international law applicable together with Indonesian law in the instant case.
-Holding that the contract could be breached, the tribunal continued that the withdrawal of the investment authorization, decided without due process being granted to the investor, . . . commits the liability of the Republic of Indonesia under Indonesian as well as under international law, that is to say under the two systems of law applicable in the instant case.
+As a threshold matter, the tribunal determined that it was not bound by the decision of the Indonesian courts; were it otherwise, the arbitral process would be meaningless.210 Asked to decide whether the investment license was a contract capable of being breached, the tribunal examined "Indonesian law as well as general principles of law drawn from the main legal systems, which constitute a source of international law applicable together with Indonesian law in the instant case."211 Holding that the contract could be breached, the tribunal continued that "the withdrawal of the investment authorization, decided without due process being granted to the investor, . . . commits the liability of the Republic of Indonesia under Indonesian law applicable in the instant case."212 The result was an affirmation of